The internal format for strings is always UTF-16, it is not tied to the page encoding.

 \u0307), it is shown as Ṡ.

-If we need a one more mark over the letter (or below it) – no problem, just add the necessary mark character.
+If we need an additional mark above the letter (or below it) – no problem, just add the necessary mark character.

 For instance, if we append a character “dot below” (code